akretion/ooor/README.md

     $ gem install ooor

-(Warning Ooor has been ureleased for several months, don't hesitate to run the git version instead)
+**Warning Ooor has been ureleased for several months, don't hesitate to run the git version instead**

 Trying it simply
 ------------

 Once you installed the OOOR gem, you get a new OOOR command line.
 Basic usage is:

-    $ ooor username.database@host:xmlrpc_port
+    $ ooor username:password@host:port/database

-This will bring you in a standard IRB interpreter with an OOOR client already connected to your OpenERP server so you can start playing with it.
+This will bring you in a standard IRB interpreter with an ooor client already connected to your Odoo server so you can start playing with it.

 ### Standalone (J)Ruby application:

-Let's test OOOR in an irb console (irb command):
+Let's test ooor in an irb console (irb command):

 ```ruby
 require 'rubygems'